maisoncastro/letterboxd-sort-by-rating/README.md

 ## Description

-The **Letterboxd Sort by Rating** extension is a Chrome extension that automatically sorts movies by rating on Letterboxd actor, director, and producer pages.
+The **Letterboxd Sort by Rating** extension is a Chrome extension that automatically sorts movies by rating on Letterboxd actor, director, producer, writer, cinematography pages, and user lists.
 It enhances your browsing experience on Letterboxd by instantly organizing movies based on their ratings.

 ## Features

 - Automatically sorts movies by rating on Letterboxd actor, director, producer, writer, and cinematography pages.
+- Now supports sorting user-created lists by rating (added in version 2).
 - Improves navigation and efficiency by saving you time from manually sorting movies.

 ## Installation